arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_truncate.md

 @RESTQUERYPARAMETERS

 @RESTQUERYPARAM{waitForSync,boolean,optional,}
-If *true* then the data is synchronized to disk before returning from a document create, update, replace or removal operation (default: *false*)
+If *true* then the data is synchronized to disk before returning from the truncate operation (default: *false*)

 @RESTQUERYPARAM{compact,boolean,optional,}
 If *true* (default) then the storage engine is told to start a compaction